Cybercamp1/ERC20-Stacking/README.md

 - **No Early Withdrawal Penalty**: Users can withdraw their stake at any time without fees.

 ---
-Built by Sai Nithish - Junior Blockchain Developer Portfolio.
+Built by Sai Nithish -  Blockchain Developer
 =======
 # ERC20-Stacking
 A complete ERC-20 staking decentralized application (dApp) built with Solidity, Foundry, and OpenZeppelin.
 This protocol allows users to stake a custom ERC-20 token (STK) and earn rewards over time using the Synthetix "rewardPerToken" accumulator algorithm.